Fred Åkerström

-Fred Åkerström (born Bo Gunnar; 27 January 1937 – 9 August 1985) was a Swedish singer, songwriter, and actor.
-Often deemed as the all-time greatest interpreter of Carl Michael Bellman, he is noted for his bass-baritone voice and immersive performances.
-Debuting during the folk music revival in the early 1960s, Åkerström recorded many sentimental ballads and became a major voice in Swedish protest song movement.
+Fred Bo Gunnar Åkerström (born Bo Gunnar; 27 January 1937 – 9 August 1985) was a Swedish singer, activist, and theatre actor.
+Regarded as one of the greatest interpreters of Carl Michael Bellman, he is noted for his resonant bass-baritone voice and emotional performances.
+Debuting during the folk music revival in the early 1960s, he covered several socially conscious and sentimental ballads by both notable and obscure Swedish poets.

 Life

 Åkerström was born in Stockholm to a family of meager circumstances, which would later influence the social, economic, and political criticisms found in many of his works and public appearances.
 He aspired at an early age to become a vissångare, after having heard local singer-songwriter Ruben Nilson (1893-1971).
 After performances at the famous Vispråmen Storken, a barge in Stockholm where folksingers performed, he released his first record in 1963, Fred Åkerström sjunger Ruben Nilson.
 He was a contemporary of Cornelis Vreeswijk, and the two were at times very close, touring together and releasing a joint record early in their careers.
 He became an alcoholic in later life.
 His daughter CajsaStina Åkerström is also a singer.